 Skip to main content

-By the end of this tutorial, you'll know how to connect a third-party AI assistant or automation tool to your Claap workspace using the MCP server, authenticate your access, and query your Claap meetings, contacts, companies, and deals directly from your AI tool.
+By the end of this tutorial, you'll know how to connect a third-party AI assistant or automation tool to your Claap workspace using the MCP server, authenticate your access, and query your Claap meetings, transcripts, emails, contacts, companies, and deals, and even publish AI-generated slides back to Claap, directly from your AI tool.

 Switching between Claap and your AI assistant to manually copy meeting data breaks your workflow and slows down analysis.
-Claap's MCP (Model Context Protocol) server gives your AI tools direct access to your workspace data — recordings, contacts, companies, and deals — so you can ask natural language questions and get answers grounded in your actual Claap data without leaving your AI tool.
+Claap's MCP (Model Context Protocol) server gives your AI tools direct access to your workspace data (recordings and transcripts, synced emails, contacts, companies, and deals), so you can ask natural language questions and get answers grounded in your actual Claap data without leaving your AI tool.
+The server can also publish artifacts to Claap Slides.

 Prerequisites